Ketogenic Diet Shopping Guide

 There is a huge difference from a health perspective between grass-fed or pastured meats and conventionally raised meats and between farmed and wild-caught salmon.
 One of the biggest mistakes I see people make at the grocery store is buying meat or fish without considering how the animal or fish was raised and what it was fed.

 One example is red meat.
 Red meat can either be one of the best foods in a person’s diet or one of the most toxic.
 If the cow was raised in a pasture and fed a diet of 100% greens, it’s meat will be full of healthy fats and nutrients.
-If the cow was raised conventionally in confined spaces, fed GMO grains, and pumped with antibiotics and hormones, it’s meat will be highly inflammatory detrimental to your health.
+If the cow was raised conventionally in confined spaces, fed GMO grains, and pumped with antibiotics and hormones, it’s meat would be highly inflammatory and detrimental to your health.
 The same applies to wild caught vs farmed salmon.
 Always choose grass-fed, pasture-raised meats and wild-caught salmon.

 Buying Premade Salad Dressings and Sauces